Carla Vernón: General Mills and Amazon

 By 2013, Vernón was marketing director for the General Mills "Big G" cereals line.
 She then advanced to an executive position for the Yoplait brand.
 During 2015 and 2016, Vernón was vice president and business director for the General Mills snack unit, which included Nature Valley bars, Fiber One snacks, Larabar, Fruit Snacks, and Cascadian Farm bars.
 In 2017, she became a vice president for the natural and organic growth acceleration unit, before being promoted to president of Annie's Homegrown and president of General Mills' natural and organic operating unit.

 In April 2020, Vernón left General Mills for Amazon, as Vice President of Consumables.
 She was the company's highest ranking woman of color at the time.
 In this position, she oversaw the online store's revenue growth in the baby care, household products, food, beverages, health and wellness, and beauty categories.
 Vernón and The Honest Company collaborated in 2021, making The Honest Company store on Amazon.com fully digital.

 The Honest Company

 Vernón at The Honest Company headquarters in Playa Vista, Los Angeles.

-Vernón was appointed Chief Executive Officer of The Honest Company (NASDAQ: HNST), replacing Nick Vlahos in January 2023.
-She was recognized by Time as a top Latino business leader of 2023.
+Vernón was appointed Chief Executive Officer of The Honest Company, replacing Nick Vlahos, in January 2023.
+In the same year, she was recognized by Time as a top Latino business leader.

 Her hiring as CEO was noted in interviews as a means to address the company's low share price and to define a new strategy that results in improved profitability in 2024.
 As part of that strategy, Vernón announced that the Honest Company would exit European and Asian markets in June 2023.